alisafaya/Arabic-BERT/README.md

-# Arabic BERT Model
+# Arabic BERT

-Pretrained BERT base language model for Arabic
+Pretrained BERT language models for Arabic

-_If you use this model in your work, please cite this paper (to appear in 2020):_
+_If you use any of these models in your work, please cite this paper (to appear in SemEval2020 proceedings):_

 ```
 @inproceedings{